EvMossan/cold-harbor-manager/README.md

 **Cold Harbour** is an integrated trading operations system for Alpaca accounts.
 It maintains a local, authoritative view of account state (positions, equity, orders) in real time, backed by PostgreSQL/TimescaleDB.
-Trading logic interacts with this local ledger, reducing sensitivity to broker latency and making order lifecycles observable and reproducible.

 The system includes a dedicated **Risk Manager** service.
 It monitors open exposure, manages stop-loss orders, and automatically trails stops to break-even once price reaches a pre-calculated 2R volatility target.
-Risk handling is executed independently from the core strategy code.

 ## Preview